MANGO: A Global Single-Date Paired Dataset for Mangrove Segmentation: Experiments

 \section{Experiments}

 All experiments were implemented in PyTorch using NVIDIA RTX 4090 GPUs.
-Models were optimized via AdamW with $10^{-3}$ learning rate for 50 epochs under identical hyperparameter configurations to ensure a consistent comparison.
-We evaluate standard semantic segmentation metrics and conduct all evaluations on the MANGO country-disjoint split.
+Models were optimized via AdamW with $10^{-3}$ learning rate for 50 epochs under identical hyperparameter configurations.
+All evaluations are conducted on the MANGO country-disjoint split.